sebmendoza/crimson/README.md

 The Crimson Cube employs SLS 3D-printing technology for all of the mechanical aspects of the device.
 Designed on OnShape and printed overnight.

 ### Software
 The web application is built with Next.js, React and Firebase.
-The website is interactive to support different devices, as this application is useful on the phone for when a user is on the go.
+Nextjs was our go to solution for easy routing with a non-SPA website and was perfect for hosting on its parent company Vercel.
+Our team was most comfortable with and thus used React's component based structure and it's useful functional component programming.
+Firebase was implemented as a server to fetch cloud sensor data in JSON to be used for informational and graphical display.
+The website is fully responsive, built with mobile-first design using TailwindCSS, a neccessity for when a user is on the go.

 ## Next Steps
 We have some bugs that need to be ironed out as this is a 'hacked' project, but we are excited to fix hardware and troubleshoot some software to iterate on this product!
+We plan to integrate firebase authentication while reorganizing our UI for the clearest communication on our dashboards.